 Interestingly, you can only apply these tax overrides settings around online sales and the sales concluded via Shopify POS.
-To begin the process, you need to set a tax override, allowing you to create a manual collection for products that are exempted under taxes.
+To begin the process, you need to set a tax override, allowing you to create a manual collection for exempted products under taxes.
 Later, you can apply them to the override of a collection.

-However, in a situation where you dont need to charge sales tax, you can set your override tax rates at 0%.
+However, if you dont need to charge sales tax, you can set your override tax rates at 0%.

 Phase 1: Setting a product that needs to be exempted from sales tax.

 If your list comprises a few products that need to be exempted from taxes, you can prevent the suggested form of taxes by applying for such exemptions individually.

 Here are the steps to exempt your products from sales tax:

 Step 1: From the Shopify admin section, click on Products, followed by a click on the given product’s name.

 Step 2: Once inside the pricing section, uncheck the Charge taxes boxes beside the desired product.